Share Blog Post

 Researchers have discovered a coin mining Trojan, going by the name Rarog.
 The Trojan is being sold on various underground forums since June 2017.
 Roughly 2,500 unique samples, connecting to 161 different command and control (C2) servers were observed till date.

-The user does not need to click on the ad for the coin miner to run, and the miner will stop after closing the web page.Magniber ransomware
+Hackers have modified the script on the content displayed on an AOL advertising platform (advertising[.]aolp[.]jp) to launch a web miner program (COINMINER_COINHIVE.E-JS).
+The web miner traffic was linked to the malicious domain www[.]jqcdn[.]download.
+The user does not need to click on the ad for the coin miner to run, and the miner will stop after closing the web page.

 Decrypters for some versions of Magniber ransomware were created by security researchers.
 Users can download the decryptors from a South Korean cybersecurity firm AhnLab’s website.
 However, there's no English version of these decryptors and users will have to use Google translator to understand the instructions.